getchoo/borealis/modules/nixos/README.md

 # ./modules/nixos/

-## defaults

-Defaults (mostly) shared across all configurations

-## desktop
+## custom

-Installs cool GUI stuff for desktops and laptops
+Home-made modules I might want to upstream somewhere

 ## mixins

-Small modules that add onto existing ones; mean to be "mixed in" with your regular configurations
+Defaults and extra side effects for modules; meant to be "mixed in" with the originals

 ## profiles

-The high-level "type" of a machine (i.e., `personal` or `server`)
+The high-level "type" of a machine (i.e., `desktop` or `server`)

-## services

-Custom service modules

-## traits
+## users

-Small, reusable aspects of a machine - like users
+User-specific configurations for the system